Canterbury and Whitstable Railway: Early history

 The line was visited by Isambard Kingdom Brunel in 1835.
 The purpose of his visit was to conduct some experiments with a view to silencing some of the criticism he had received in relation to his proposals for the Great Western Railway, particularly the perceived problems of working a tunnel on a steep gradient, which Brunel wished to do at Box Tunnel.

-Also in 1835, the Invicta was modified in order to improve its performance.
+Also in 1835, Invicta was modified in order to improve its performance.
 The modification was unsuccessful and led to the locomotive being taken out of service and trains being hauled only by the stationary engines. in 1838, the line was leased to Nicholson & Bayless.
-The C&WR tried to sell the Invicta in 1839 in order to clear some of its debts, but no buyer was found.
+The C&WR tried to sell Invicta in 1839 in order to clear some of its debts, but no buyer was found.
 In 1839, passenger services were five daily.
 Nicholson and Bayless went bankrupt in 1841 and the line was advertised to let.

 Invicta was later given to the Canterbury City Corporation, and for many years stood on a plinth in the Dane John Gardens beside the Riding Gate.
 Invicta was then displayed, cosmetically restored, at the Canterbury Heritage Museum until 2018 when the museum closed.
 In 2019, Invicta was moved to the Whitstable Museum and Gallery and is now on display there.